1. Is this Programme suitable for me?

 3. What is the programme structure?

-The MSocSc(MCCC) programme offers a part-time 2-year mode, following the new TPG curriculum structure of having 10 courses: 8 taught courses plus a capstone project (equivalent to a dissertation, which is counted as 2 courses).
+The MSocSc(MCCC) programme offers both 1-year full-time and 2-year part-time modes, following the new TPG curriculum structure of having 10 courses: 8 taught courses plus a capstone project (equivalent to a dissertation, which is counted as 2 courses).

 4. How many courses do I have to complete?